 Make the Most of Mason Jars

 Who knew that something so simple could be so diverse and useful?
 Mason jars can serve you well in both your decorating and your food presentation.
-Fill them with red and blue Tootsie Pops for a sweet and simple centerpiece, or wrap them in star-spangled ribbon and use them to hold utensils.
-These glass jars can also be decoupaged with festive blue and red paper, then filled with a tea candle for nice, ambient lighting.
+Fill them with red and blue Tootsie Pops for a sweet and simple centerpiece.
+Or wrap them in star-spangled ribbon and use them to hold utensils.
+You can also decoupage them with festive blue and red paper!
+Then afterwards, filled with a tea candle for nice, ambient lighting.

 Make Food an Activity